nekonori/dataAnalyticsLab/resources/hadoop/installation (theory).md

 1. Download Hadoop and Java and extract the tar files

+2. Set the JAVA_HOME in the .bashrc file

-2. Modify Hadoop Configuration Files
+3. Modify Hadoop Configuration Files

    - core-site.xml: Give the name node address